rhsimplex/rhsimplex.github.io/source/_posts/sagemaker-vs-vertex.md

 ---
 title: SageMaker vs Vertex in early 2022
-date: 2022-04-27 15:38:43
+date: 2022-05-05 15:38:43
 tags: [mlops, aws, gcp]
 ---

-To ensure, ahem, *efficient* usage of {% post_link cloud-credit-where-credit-is-due 'startup cloud credits' %}, I've recently completed a migration from GCP's MLOps platform [VertexAI](https://cloud.google.com/vertex-ai), to AWS's [SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html).
-I want to share with you my limited impressions of and gripes about each platform.
+To ensure, ahem, *efficient* usage of {% post_link cloud-credit-where-credit-is-due 'startup cloud credits' %}, I've recently completed a machine learning platform migration from Google's [VertexAI](https://cloud.google.com/vertex-ai), to Amazon's [SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html).
+I want to share my limited impressions about each platform.

 ## Which is better?

 VertexAI is clunkier to use, but feels more "correct" in a software-engineering sense.
-SageMaker is more straight-forward for a technical user without much software engineering background -- the archetypical data scientist -- but has some anti-patterns that make integration irritating.
+SageMaker is more straight-forward for a technical user without much software engineering background -- the archetypical data scientist -- but has some anti-patterns that make integration a bit more treacherous.

 ## Context

 I did the migration in early 2022.
-My use case is so far managing neural network training, in particular hyperparameter optimization.
-I have a CI pipeline that builds and tests the model code and pushes a container image to the platforms' respective container registries.
+My use case is training neural networks, and in particular hyperparameter optimization.
+I have a CI pipeline (outside of AWS or GCP) that builds and tests the model code and pushes a container image to the platforms' respective container registries.
 Most of the model code is PyTorch.

-I don't want to pretend to have covered everything these platforms offer.
-To summarize:
+I don't want to pretend to have covered everything these platforms offer, which is a lot.
+To summarize I have, a bit of experience on each platform with:

-Have experience:
-* Training with container images
+* Containerized Training
 * Hyperparameter searches
-* Notebooks
+* Jupyter notebooks
 * S3/GCS integration

-Didn't try yet:
+And a non-exhaustive list of things I haven't used yet:
 * Model deployment/lifecycle
 * Data pipelines
 * Auto ML

 ## What they have in common

 I haven't worked with cloud ML platforms in a few years, and I'm happy to say they've come a long way.
-Both SageMaker and VertexAI do what I expected with only minor headaches.Both apply a markup to compute resources used for training (e.g. the training instance used on SageMaker will cost more per hour than the same instance on EC2), and naturally it's not at all clear what percentage this is or if it's stable over time.
+Both SageMaker and VertexAI do what I expected with only minor headaches.
+Both apply a cost markup to compute resources used for training (e.g. the training instance used on SageMaker will cost more per hour than the same instance on EC2), and unfortunately it's not at clear what percentage this is or if it's stable over time.
+VertexAI has a slight edge here because you can choose your accelerator, i.e. GPU, separately from the base instance.
+In SageMaker, they're lumped together.

-One surprising annoyance is the UI for either can be very slow.
-I try to use the CLI or write my on scripts with the respective SDKs, but I would expect one of the advantages of using a MLOps platform
+One surprising annoyance is the UI for either can be very slow--surprisingly, frustratingly slow.
+I try to use the CLI or write my own scripts with the respective SDKs, but I would expect one of the advantages of using a platform like SageMaker or VertexAI would be the slick, informative UI.
+Sadly, this isn't the case.

 ## How much will I need to change my training code?

-Ideally, if you structure your code cleanly, you should not have to modify it at all to integrate into a machine learning platform.
-Unfortunately, this is not the case with SageMaker or VertexAI, but SageMaker is much worse in this respect.
+In an ideal world, you should not have to modify your training code at all to integrate it into a machine learning platform.
+This is not the case with SageMaker or VertexAI, but SageMaker is a bit worse in this respect.

 If you've written and containerized a training script, you probably have a Dockerfile that ends with something like: